robinz-labs/digishow/README.md

 - DigiShow LINK for windows (64bit)

 ## Install and run DigiShow LINK apps
+Download and unzip the latest release file.

 macOS:
-Unzip the downloaded file, copy app "DigiShow" to your Applications folder and run it.
+Copy app "DigiShow" to your Applications folder and run it.

 Windows:
+Run Extra\vc_redist.x64.exe to install Visual C++ 2015 Redistributable to your windows system.
-Unzip the downloaded file, copy folder "DigiShow LINK" to your disk and run "DigiShow.exe" in the folder.
+Copy folder "DigiShow LINK" to your disk and run "DigiShow.exe" in the folder.
-For some windows versions, also need to run vc_redist.x64.exe to install Visual C++ 2015 Redistributable to the system.

 ## Extra downloads and resources
 [ Arduino ] sketch for Arduino remote IO controls